gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

   }
 ]
 ```
-In this case the application router will send two additional headers in the responses to the client.
+In this case, the application router sends two additional headers in the responses to the client.<br>
+Custom response headers, configured in the application router configuration file (xs-app.json) are added to the list of additional http headers.
+If the response header name already exists in the additional http headers list, the value of the response header name overrides the value of the http header.

 **Caution:** For security reasons, the following headers must not be configured: authorization', 'cookie', and 'set-cookie'.